California Defective Seat Belt Lawyer

 - More than one belted passenger sustained serious injuries during a collision

-- The injured occupant is unbelted but insists they were belted prior to the accident
+- The injured occupant is unbelted but insists they were belted before the accident

 - A belted passenger makes contact with the windshield or is ejected out of the vehicle